 HIST-497.
-Proseminar for Capstone 3 credits
+Proseminar 3 credits

 This seminar aims to introduce history students to both the methods and philosophical problems of history.
 The seminar will first consider a historical issue or a school of historical writing or the works of an eminent historian.
 It will then consider the philosophy of history and the questions historians have asked about their discipline.
-Assumes Junior standing with 75 hours, and 18 hours of History including either HIST-201 and HIST - 202 or HIST - 203 and HIST - 204.
-The course must be taken preceding enrollment in HIST-499.
-It cannot be taken concurrently with HIST-499.
+Assumes 12 hours of History.
 Permission of instructor required.
 (ATTR: ARTS)